stewood/resource_list/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **Intuitive Navigation**: Clear workflows and user-friendly forms

+### 🗃️ Archive Management
+- **Soft Archiving**: Admins can archive resources that are closed or no longer active
+- **Archive Reasoning**: Archive action requires a reason; tracked with who/when
+- **Archive Views**: Dedicated Archive List and Archive Detail to browse archived records
+- **Search Filters**: Resource list supports filtering by archive status
+- **Admin Actions**: Bulk archive/unarchive available in Django admin

 ## 🏗️ Architecture

 ### Tech Stack